The pandemic requires a new industrial strategy

 A European industrial strategy must improve our ability to respond to future crises.
 The pandemic has made clear to us all that certain flows of goods are not reliable in crisis situations.
 Stockpiling medical supplies, for example, may be part of the solution, but it is impossible to know what the next crisis will be and what resources will be needed when the time comes.
 Large emergency supplies alone are therefore not enough.

-The EU must also improve resilience to shocks to the world economy by diversifying value chains both in the EU and globally.
+The EU must also improve its resilience to shocks to the world economy by diversifying value chains both in the EU and globally.
 Access to a broader supplier base will limit the negative impact on our societies if some suppliers are cut off in times of crisis.
 This can be achieved through an ambitious trade agenda that prioritises free trade agreements, and a well-functioning single market that keeps pace with technological progress.

 The green and digital transition must be at the heart of the updated strategy.
 The EU’s continued global leadership in the green transition will create competitive advantages for European enterprises as customers around the world demand more sustainable solutions.
-To support this development, we must reform the State aid rules to enable necessary and aggressive climate action and phase out aid that is harmful to the climate.
+To support this development, we must reform the State aid rules to enable necessary and ambitious climate action and phase out aid that is harmful to the climate.